asahteck/knitscript-soft-robots/download_notes.md

 $ pip install -e .

 If you get error WARNING: Failed to write executable - trying to use .deleteme logic Go into your python folder (such as Python312) > Properties > Security and give the Users group full access (see here)
+You may also have to use pip3 instead of pip

 $ pip install knit-script